 While we have many other species, these two seem to cause the most trouble for homeowners and local businesses.
 The reason for that is that these two are colonists - they like to hang out in a crowd!
 Yes, we have bats in the French Quarter too!
+The Evening bats are not migratory like the free-tails though as the free-tails seem to almost disappear around here late in the year, but they both do migrate to some degree.

 Other bats that they say we have are as follows:

-Big Brown -Not really migratory, they like to hang out and party all year!
+Big Brown - Not really migratory, they like to hang out and party all year!
 This bat hibernates and flies less than 2 hours each night!

 Northern Yellow Bat